gentee/eonza-docs/en/scripts/applications.md

 ---
 title: Scripts for working with applications
-desc: SScripts for working with applications in the Eonza software.
+desc: Scripts for working with applications in the Eonza software.
 ---
 # Applications